Q. I need some “credible” sources. What does that mean? How can I find them?

 When instructed to use credible sources for a research paper, most professors mean scholarly or peer-reviewed articles.
 These are articles written by experts in academic or professional fields.
 Some characteristics of these articles include a listing of the author's affiliation, an abstract, technical language, charts and graphs, and numerous citations.

 To find scholarly and peer-reviewed articles, use Library Quick Search on the library homepage.
-Type your topic into the search box and check the PEER REVIEWED option right below the box.
-Or you can search the topic and, when you get the list of results, look in the left-hand column where you will see a link for SCHOLARLY & PEER REVIEW.
-Click on that for articles you can use.
+Type your topic into the search box and select the PEER REVIEWED option right below the box.
+Or you can search the topic and, when you get the list of results, select the SCHOLARLY & PEER REVIEWED filter in the left-hand column.
+Use additional filters to narrow search results further.

 Please provide an e-mail address so we know where to send your answers.
 We will not share it.